What’s On

 Turning a private idea into a project other people can support.

-This session explores crowdfunding as a momentum tool — not just raising money, but activating community, testing your idea publicly and building early supporters.
+This session explored crowdfunding as a momentum tool — not just raising money, but activating community, testing your idea publicly and building early supporters.
 We’ll cover how campaigns work, what makes people contribute, and how filmmakers manage the emotional and time demands of running one.

 More about Ravi at warriortribefilms.com/ravi-chand